-Please use the link below to access the web tool:
+Please use the link below to open the web tool:

 Additional information is provided to add context to the web tool.
 This document contains information about the data sources and analytical methods used to produce summary data, and a glossary of terms commonly used in the web tool.

-- Most women giving birth (92.9%) received care from a community-based Lead Maternity Carer
+- Most women giving birth (93.5%) received care from a community-based Lead Maternity Carer.

-- Two-thirds (67.5%) of women giving birth registered with a Lead Maternity Carer in their first trimester of pregnancy; up from less than half (47.1%) in 2009.
+- Just over two-thirds (69.3%) of women giving birth registered with a Lead Maternity Carer in their first trimester of pregnancy; up from just over half (53.8%) in 2011.

-- Most women gave birth at a secondary (40.5%) or tertiary maternity facility (45.5%), 10.5% of women gave birth in a primary facility or birthing unit.
+- Most women gave birth at a secondary (40.3%) or tertiary maternity facility (45.4%), 9.7% of women gave birth in a primary facility or birthing unit.
 These rates have been stable over the last 10 years.
 4.6% of women had home births, which is an increase from the past 9 years, where 3.1-3.5% of women had home births each year.

 - Induction of labour, epidural analgesia, and episiotomy rates have continued an upward trend over the last 10 years.
 Rates of augmentation of established labour has continued a downward trend over this same period.

-- Caesarean section rates have increased over the last ten years to 28.4% of all births in 2018, the highest ever recorded.
-Both emergency and elective Caesarean section rates have increased over the same period, whereas Elective Caesarean rates have remained roughly the same.
-There has been a corresponding decrease in spontaneous vaginal birth (62.2%) and no change to rates of assisted vaginal birth (9.5%).
+- Caesarean section rates have increased over the last eleven years to 29.8% of all births in 2020, the highest ever recorded.
+Emergency Caesarean section rates have generally increased over the same period, whereas Elective Caesarean rates have remained roughly the same.
+There has been a corresponding decrease in spontaneous vaginal birth (58.3%) and no significant change to rates of instrumental vaginal birth (9.6%).

 - There have been no changes to average birthweight or distribution of gestational age at birth in 2020 compared to 2019.
 In 2020, 7.9% of babies were born preterm (before 37 weeks gestation).